butchyyyy/citysearch/README.md

 GEONAMES_USERNAME=<Your Geonames username>
 ```

-The application is available on http://localhost:8090 by default.
+The application is available at http://localhost:8090 by default.
 You can adjust the port by adding ```-Dserver.port=<Your desired port>``` to the command line
 or by setting ```PORT``` environment variable.